skojaku/LFR-benchmark/README.md

 # LFR-benchmark

 The LFR benchmark model for networks.
-This repository contains a Python wrapper for the original code in C. I'd like to thank the authors for generously allowing me to use the original code in my repository.
+This repository contains a Python wrapper for the original code in C ([original code](https://sites.google.com/site/andrealancichinetti/)).
+I'd like to thank the authors for generously allowing me to use the original code in my repository.
 If you use this code, please cite the following paper:

 ```
 @article{PhysRevE.78.046110,